Juliet Nightingale: Sexuality and relationship with Peri Lomax

-Another exploration of Juliet's character that was featured in the New Year's Eve "flashforward" was her sexuality, when scenes showed her confessing her love for Peri and kissing her.
+Another exploration of Juliet's character that was featured in the New Year's Eve "flashforward" was her sexuality, when scenes showed her confessing her love for Peri Lomax (Ruby O'Donnell) and kissing her.
 Duncan Lindsay of Metro confirmed that the scene would be explored further in a year-long arc that would show her switching from her feelings from Sid to Peri.
 Blackshaw stated that it was a surprise for both her and viewers, as prior to the scene airing, it had never been suggested that Juliet liked women romantically.
 She was told about the storyline "a few months" prior, and was glad that it was not "sprung" onto her so that she could prepare accordingly for the storyline.
-She added that she has numerous non-heterosexual friends, and that it is "great to represent the LGBTQ+ community."
+She added that she has numerous non-heterosexual friends and that it is "great to represent the LGBTQ+ community."
 Four months later, scenes were aired showing Juliet coming out to Sid as a lesbian.

 In December 2019, it was confirmed that a relationship would develop between Juliet and Peri.
 Blackshaw stated that at the point of filming their first romantic scene together, she did not know the exact details of how the pair got together, but she knew that a relationship would eventually develop.
-She added that she loves working with O'Donnell, who portrays Peri, and that the pair enjoy filming together.
-O'Donnell echoed Blackshaw's comments, stating that she "loves" their storyline, and that the pair had "both already seen loads of fan accounts for Peri and Juliet".
+She added that she loved working with O'Donnell, who portrays Peri, and that the pair enjoy filming together.
+O'Donnell echoed Blackshaw's comments, stating that she "loves" their storyline and that the pair had "both already seen loads of fan accounts for Peri and Juliet".
 After the pair were involved in a second kissing scene, Digital Spy confirmed that their relationship will continue to develop.
 The couple have since been referred to by the portmanteau 'Jeri'.
 Following Juliet's release from prison, Blackshaw stated that "it's the biggest relief in the world" for her character to be reunited with Peri.
-She joked that the pair "can't even walk casually" when they see each other, and run to one another.
+She joked that the pair "can't even walk casually" when they see each other and run to one another.
 She added: "it's been a long, long wait, and when it happens, it was just a million times better than what she imagined it would be".
-Blackshaw explained that having Peri waiting for her helped to "motivate her and push her through" was a beneficial aspect for her character.
-She also voiced her excitement at Juliet starting her "first proper relationship", and hoped that their relationship would continue for the "long run", since it is a positive thing for Juliet having just been released.
+Blackshaw explained that having Peri waiting for her helped to "motivate her and push her through" and was a beneficial aspect for her character.
+She also voiced her excitement at Juliet starting her "first proper relationship" and hoped that their relationship would be long-running.